NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/Authentication and Authorization/Get All Accessible Domains API.md

-# Authentication and Authorization API
+# Domain API

 ## ***GET*** /V1/CMDB/Domains/{?tenantId}
-Use this function returns a list of accessible domains in a specific tenant.
-The returned accessible domains vary by the user privileges you use to log in.
-To retrieve a full list of domains in a specified tenant, you must log in with system admin or tenant admin permissions.
+This API returns a list of accessible domains of a specific tenant.
+The returned accessible domains list varies according to the user privileges.
+To retrieve a full list of domains in the specified tenant, the user must have full access to all domains of the tenant.

 ## Detail Information

-> **Title** : Get all accessible domains of a tenants API<br>
+> **Title** : Get all accessible domains of a tenants API

-> **Version** : 01/23/2019.
+> **Version** : 03/02/2022

-> **API Server URL** : http(s):// IP address of your NetBrain Web API Server /ServicesAPI/API/V1/CMDB/Domains
+> **API Server URL** : http(s):// IP address of your NetBrain Web API Server /ServicesAPI/API/V1/CMDB/Domains/
 > **Authentication** :

 |**Type**|**In**|**Name**|